Nonclassicality in correlations without causal order: General properties of sets of correlations

 where $g:=(g_k:\vec{A}_{\backslash k}\rightarrow B_k)_{k=1}^N$ defines a process function $g:\vec{A}\rightarrow\vec{B}$ and for all $k\in [N]$, $f'_k:A_k\times B_k\rightarrow X_k$ is such that $f'_k(a_k,b_k):=f_k(a_k,\vec{a}_{\backslash k})$ for all $\vec{a}_{\backslash k}$ satisfying $b_k=g_k(\vec{a}_{\backslash k})$.
 Here, for each $k\in[N]$, $B_k:=\{g_k(\vec{a}_{\backslash k})\}_{\vec{a}_{\backslash k}\in\vec{A}_{\backslash k}}$, $b_k\in B_k$, and $\vec{B}:=B_1\times B_2\times\dots\times B_N$.

 \item Secondly, $g$ realizes $f$ faithfully, \textit{i.e.},

 \end{enumerate}

 \end{theorem} Note that an analogous statement is easily seen to be true in the non-signalling case of Bell scenarios: that is, any deterministic non-signalling correlation achievable by a (possibly entangled) quantum state is also achievable by a Bell-local model, \textit{i.e.}, vertices of the Bell polytope are classically realizable.
-We can therefore see the above theorem as a generalization of this property to the case of arbitrarily signalling correlations achievable within the process matrix framework.
-Theorem \ref{thm:det} also puts fundamental limits on the deterministic correlations achievable via the process matrix framework: all vertices of the correlation polytope that fail to be deterministically consistent also fail to be achievable via any process matrix.
+We can therefore see the above theorem as a generalization of this property to the case of (potentially noncausal) signalling correlations achievable within the process-matrix framework.
+Theorem \ref{thm:det} also puts fundamental limits on the deterministic correlations achievable via the process-matrix framework: all vertices of the correlation polytope that fail to be nomic also fail to be achievable via any process matrix.

 A function $f$ is realizable by some process matrix $W$ under local quantum instruments $\{M_{x_k|a_k}^{I_kO_k}\}_{x_k\in X_k}$, where $a_k\in A_k$ and $k\in [N]$, if and only if

 or equivalently,

 and